ceedee666/cloud_based_is/README.md

 - Add a simple approval process into the workflow
 - Infuse a smart component that detects invoice anomalies hinting at invoice fraud (you would not imagine how many fraudulent invoices get paid by companies just by sending a nice looking pdf with the right amount of money.
 Have a look at these insights from [Barclays](https://www.barclayscorporate.com/insights/fraud-protection/invoice-fraud/) and [this unofficial source](https://fraud.net/n/fake-invoices-three-major-cases-of-invoice-fraud-in-2020/) for context)

+## 🚀Getting started

+In order to work through the learning resources provided in the next section create the following accounts:

+1. Create your [Azure free trial](https://azure.microsoft.com/free/) account to get free access to Azure services
+1. Sign-up with the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get access to your required sandbox landscape
+1. Create a [GitHub](https://github.com/) account to collaborate with your team and present your project to the community

+It is also possible to reuse the Microsoft 365 subscription provided by the university.
+However, this subscription is limited in certain areas.
+Therefor the usage of the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) is recommended.

 ## 🎓Learning References

 Quick exploration and feasibility-check of a possible path to your digitization goal is key in todays businesses.
 Get a grasp on your problem space with below resources first before climbing down a rabbit hole🐇🕳️ and enjoy breaking things along the way while you learn 💥.